Precast concrete structures cut commercial construction timelines, increase efficiencies, and create a first impression that attracts business.

 This total precast structure’s requirements included protection against natural disasters and man-made acts without service interruption, deflection criteria, and aesthetic requirements per local zoning.

-This eight-story, total precast office building features a utilitarian, load-bearing architectural exterior, making it both functional and aesthetically stunning.
+This eight-story, total precast building features a utilitarian, load-bearing architectural exterior, making it both functional and aesthetically stunning.

-The New Hope Medical Office Building is a three-story, 23,744-square-foot, total precast structure.
+The New Hope Medical Office Building is a three-story, 23,744-square-foot, total precast concrete structure.
 The sleek modern design of the buff and grey building is amplified by the two distinct exposures per color.

 For more information on these commercial projects, download the PDF below.